Mozarkite/Telco-churn-ml-dashboard/README.md

 - **Metrics**: Classification report along with Confusion Matrix
 - **Evaluation**: Accuracy, Precision, Recall, F1-score, ROC-AUC.

+## 📈 Plotly graphs
+NOTE : github DOES NOT load **Plotly Graphs** into jupyter notebook.
+For this reason, i included them in the assets folder as pngs

 📓 Notebook: `Customer Churn Predictor Analysis.ipynb`

 ---